SamBrooksh/NWNSamMod/Plan.md

 #### 12nd Level
 Curse (Consumed by Void) - Clone attempts to Void Curse on hit (lower DC), player can activate it 3+INT number of times
 #### 13rd Level
-Void Hop = Short Range Teleport (Essentially Spell - with small penalty) 1 + INT times Void Scorn - Target Debuff for a while (Clone has small chance to try and apply)
+Void Hop = Short Range Teleport (Essentially Spell - with small penalty) 1 + INT times - May rework Void Scorn - Target Debuff for a while (Clone has small chance to try and apply)
 #### 14th Level
 Reinvigorate - Remove Fading from target to get buffs